PEX Piping vs Copper: Pros, Cons, and Cost Comparisons

 PEX (cross-linked polyethylene) piping is a flexible, plastic tubing that has become increasingly popular in residential plumbing.
 According to the International Association of Certified Home Inspectors, PEX is now used in more than 60% of new residential water supply systems in the U.S.

-• Flexibility and Installation – PEX tubing can bend around corners and obstacles without requiring joints or fittings, making it ideal for retrofitting existing homes.
-This flexibility allows for continuous runs from the water heater to fixtures, reducing potential leak points.
+• Flexibility and ease of installation – PEX tubing bends around corners and obstacles without requiring joints or fittings at every turn, making it ideal for retrofitting existing homes.
+Continuous runs from the water heater to fixtures reduce potential leak points and cut labor time significantly.

-• Cost-Effectiveness – PEX typically costs 25-50% less than copper for both materials and installation.
-The reduced labor time due to easier installation further amplifies these savings.
+Cost-effectiveness – PEX typically costs 25–50% less than copper for both materials and installation.
+The reduced labor time from easier installation amplifies those savings further — a meaningful advantage for large projects or whole-home repiping.

-• Corrosion Resistance – Unlike metal pipes, PEX won’t corrode, pit, or develop mineral buildup over time.
-It’s also resistant to acidic water conditions that can damage copper pipes.
+Corrosion resistance – Unlike metal pipes, PEX won’t corrode, pit, or develop mineral buildup over time.
+It’s also resistant to acidic water conditions that can cause pinhole leaks in copper pipes — a relevant concern in areas with corrosive municipal water.

-• Freeze Tolerance – PEX can expand slightly when water freezes inside it, making it less likely to burst compared to rigid copper pipes in cold climates.
+Freeze tolerance – PEX can expand slightly when water freezes inside it, making it less likely to burst in cold climates compared to rigid copper.
+This is a significant advantage for exterior walls and unheated spaces in St. Louis homes during winter freezes.

-• Quiet Operation – PEX reduces water hammer and noise transmission compared to copper, creating a quieter plumbing system.
+Quiet operation – PEX reduces water hammer and noise transmission compared to copper, contributing to a quieter plumbing system throughout the home.

 Disadvantages

-• UV Sensitivity – Direct sunlight exposure will degrade PEX over time, making it unsuitable for outdoor applications without proper protection or covering.
+• UV sensitivity – Direct sunlight exposure degrades PEX over time, making it unsuitable for outdoor applications without proper protective covering or shielding.

-• Code Restrictions – Some local building codes haven’t fully adopted PEX standards, particularly for certain applications like gas lines or in commercial buildings.
+Code restrictions – Some local building codes haven’t fully adopted PEX standards for certain applications — gas lines or specific commercial building uses.
+Always verify local code compliance before specifying PEX.

-• Temperature Limitations – While PEX handles normal hot water temperatures well, it has lower maximum temperature ratings than copper.
+Temperature limitations – While PEX handles normal hot water temperatures well, its maximum temperature rating is lower than copper — making copper preferable for recirculation systems and solar heating applications.

-• Expansion and Contraction – PEX expands and contracts more than copper with temperature changes, requiring proper support and allowances.
+Expansion and contraction – PEX expands and contracts more than copper with temperature changes, requiring adequate support and allowances during installation to prevent stress at connection points.

 What Is Copper Piping?